Sumithaanandhan/waste-classification/README.md

 🌟 Waste Classification using CNN + Streamlit

-A Deep Learning–based waste classification system that identifies images of waste into 10 categories using a trained Convolutional Neural Network (CNN) and provides a web-based interface using Streamlit.
+A Deep Learning–based waste classification system that identifies images of waste into 10 categories using a trained Convolutional Neural Network (CNN) and provides an interactive Streamlit web interface.

-This project aims to support sustainable waste management by automating waste segregation, making recycling more efficient and accurate.
+This project supports sustainable waste management by automating waste segregation and making recycling more efficient.

 📌 Project Goals

 Build a CNN to classify types of waste

-Improve accuracy using data augmentation & deeper model
+Improve accuracy using data augmentation and deeper models

 Deploy the trained model using Streamlit

-Provide an easy-to-use UI for real-world testing
+Provide an easy-to-use UI for real-time testing

-Support sustainability through AI-driven waste management
+Support sustainability through AI-based waste segregation

 🗂️ Waste Categories

-The system classifies images into the following 10 classes:
+The system classifies waste into 10 classes:

 battery